hgphpdev/LaravelFormValidator/README.md

 # Advantage & Disadvantageg
  1. It can also validate laravel array value for validator.
  2. It cannot Submit file if there is file input in the form, you can add file name just like any input field.
+It will only send temporary file name.

 # Options: